sana6116/swiggy/README.md

-# Scraping of Zomato data
+# Scraping of Swiggy data

 ### What is it?
 It is desgined to scape from food delivery Website/Application